lsteidl/NewUserPage/README.md

 ### Application Overview:
   EntryPage returns 1 of 4 components: SignUp, Login, HomePage or DataError.

-  SignUp returns 1 of 3 components: CustomForm, Success, or FormError.
+  SignUp returns 1 of 2 components: CustomForm, Success.

 ## How to run this project using Yarn